ben1post/xarray-simlab-ode/README.md

 # xarray-simlab-ode

-The`xso`Framework for building and solving ODE-based models, an extension of xarray-simlab.
+The`xso`Framework for building and solving ODE-based models, an extension of [xarray-simlab](https://github.com/xarray-contrib/xarray-simlab).

+xarray-simlab provides a generic framework for building computational models in a modular fashion and an [xarray](http://xarray.pydata.org/) extension for setting and running simulations using xarray's Dataset structure.

+xarray-simlab-ode extends the framework with a set of variables, processes and a solver backend, suited towards models based on differential equations.
+It is designed for flexible, interactive and reproducible modeling.

 ## Installation